learn-co-curriculum/dsc-user-input-and-output-in-python/README.md

     You are 43 years old

 Unlike using `+` for string concatenation as seen earlier, we simply use a `,` for joining strings with numbers.
-You can also convert an `int` to `str` and use concatenation normally. e.g.
+You can also convert an `int` to `str` and use concatenation normally:

 ```python